Zoom case - are users unprotected?

 1 - Disable guest screen sharing

-Zoom allows all participants in a meeting or conference to share their own computer screen, as long as there is permission from the host.
+Zoom allows all participants in a meeting or conference to share their computer screen, as long as they have the host's permission.
 Disable this option so that only the moderator shares screens during conferences.

-2 - The meeting must start only with the presence of the moderator
+2 - The meeting should start with only the moderator present

-Configure the platform so that the meeting is only started when the host is present.
+Configure the platform so that the meeting only starts when the host is present.
 Some people open the room so that guests can enter even before the moderator arrives.
-This is useful when he is a few minutes late, but it opens up loopholes for intruders.
-It is best to configure Zoom so that the conversation only starts with the presence of the person who summoned it.
+This is useful when the moderator is running a few minutes late, but it opens the door to intruders.
+It's best to set up Zoom so that the conversation only starts when the host is present.

-3 - The ID should not be shared
+3 - The ID must not be shared

-Zoom in to prompt whoever is entering the meeting for a password.
-That way, only those who know the combination, shared by you, can enter.
+Zoom in to ask anyone entering the meeting for a password.
+This way, only those who know the combination, shared by you, will be able to enter.

 5 - Use the waiting room

-You can set up a waiting room for your guests until you authorise them to enter the meeting.
-This helps to avoid intruders.
+You can set up a waiting room for your guests until you authorize them to enter the meeting.
+This helps prevent intruders.

-It is important to remember that even if you take all these steps, there is no guarantee that you will not have problems.
+It's important to remember that even if you take all these steps, there's no guarantee that you won't run into problems.

-First, because when we talk about data protection, the concept of 100% secure simply does not exist.
-And second, because the vulnerabilities identified now, during the social isolation period, are far from being the first that Zoom must face in this field.
+Firstly, because when it comes to data protection, the concept of 100% security simply doesn't exist.
+And secondly, because the vulnerabilities identified now, during the period of social isolation, are far from the first that Zoom has to face in this field.

-In recent times, the tool has been proven to send users' personal data to social networks such as Facebook and LinkedIn without authorisation.
-In addition, it was known that users of macOS operating systems who chose to uninstall Zoom were somewhat deceived, as the application remained installed in a hidden manner without the computer owner's knowledge.
+In recent times, the tool has been shown to send users' personal data to social networks such as Facebook and LinkedIn without authorization.
+In addition, it was known that users of macOS operating systems who chose to uninstall Zoom were, in a way, deceived, as the application remained installed in a hidden way, without the knowledge of the computer's owner.

 So what Zoom is experiencing today is a crisis of confidence.
-Although its CEO has come public to announce that for 90 days it will not launch new features and will dedicate itself to solving security issues, it is still too early to say that the app will become reliable.
-However, with these precautions, you will certainly be more protected.
-And you can continue using the beloved platform of the quarantined times, running fewer risks.
+Although its CEO has gone public and announced that for 90 days he will not be launching any new features and will dedicate himself to resolving the security issues, it is still too early to say that the application will become reliable.
+However, with these precautions, you will certainly be better protected.
+And you'll be able to continue using the beloved platform during the quarantine period at less risk.

 By Allan Costa